Shreyas521032/CyberHackathon/README.md

-#🛡️ TruthLens: Fake Narrative Detection System
+🛡️ TruthLens: Fake Narrative Detection System

 Problem Statement 4: Fake Narrative: Internet is used for spreading fake narrative by spreading fake news and deep fake videos (using AI).
 Suggest a technical solution (or algorithm) for flagging deep fake videos circulating on internet and also a technical solution for highlighting fake news.

-Our Proposed Solution:
+📌 Problem Statement

 🔍 Introduction